-Scott Boilen joined our Board of Directors in April 2016.
+Mr. Boilen joined our Board of Directors in April 2016.
 Mr. Boilen has served as the Chief Executive Officer of Allstar Products Group since 1999.
 He also served on the Board of Directors for the Electronic Retailing Association from 2010 to 2012 and the Board of Directors for the Food Bank for Westchester (New York) since 2009.
-Boilen holds a degree in Business Administration from the State University of New York at Albany and a Master's Degree in Business Administration from Fordham University.
+Mr. Boilen holds a degree in Business Administration from the State University of New York at Albany and a Master's Degree in Business Administration from Fordham University.
+Based on Mr. Boilen's extensive management experience and in-depth understanding of the Company's business, the Board of Directors believes that Mr. Boilen has the appropriate set of skills to serve as a member of the Board in light of the Company's business and structure.